chanux/blog/content/post/lky-on-lk.md

 ---

 The adventures of Lee Kuan Yew was not a strange topic for me.
 We Sri Lankans get to hear about him a lot.
-Mostly in the context [how useless our politians are](http://www.sthomascollege.com/Excerpt.htm).
+Mostly in the context [how useless our politicians are](http://www.sthomascollege.com/Excerpt.htm).
 Oh, and how Singapore was built taking Sri Lanka as an example.
 We'd probably get to that later.